IMDC/Webmoti-Employ/server/README.md

 5. Add `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` ([more info](#google-oauth-setup))
 6. Add `CORS_ORIGIN`.
 This is the url of the client.
 7. Add `LOCAL_DATABASE_URL`.
 This is the same as the `WRANGLER_HYPERDRIVE_LOCAL_CONNECTION_STRING_HYPERDRIVE` below.
+8. Add `GROQ_API_KEY`.
+Get this from the [Groq console](https://console.groq.com/keys).
+9. Add `SPEECHMATICS_API_KEY`.
+Get this from the [Speechmatics dashboard](https://portal.speechmatics.com/api-keys).
+10. Add `ALLOWED_EMAILS`.
+Comma-separated list of emails that are allowed to sign in.
+This is used to allow non TMU Google Accounts to sign in.
+11. `IS_DEV` is already set to `true` in `.dev.vars.example`.
+Remove this variable for production.

 Whenever you change any env variables in `.dev.vars`, run `pnpm run cf-typegen` ([more info here](https://developers.cloudflare.com/workers/wrangler/commands/#types)).
 For first time setup you don't need to do this since there is a postinstall script which will run this automatically.